 It’s common to focus on getting news media coverage when you’re looking to communicate with your target audience.
-But for public relations to be truly effective, companies should explore how to get their messages out in other ways, especially as they create marketing and communications plans for 2021.
+But for public relations to be truly effective, companies should explore how to get their messages out in other ways, especially as they create marketing and communications plans.

 Direct communication is the best way to communicate with your target audience.
 Messages aren’t filtered or distorted when you communicate directly with your audience.
 Plus, you can appeal to your audience’s interests and address its pain points.

-Corporate marketing and public relations departments should explore these five channels to directly reach their audiences as they make their communications plans for 2021:
+Corporate marketing and public relations departments should explore these five channels to directly reach their audiences as they make their communications plans:

 Inboxes can be crowded, but an effective email newsletter cuts through the clutter and gets read.
 The key to success: content that’s clear, concise, helpful and interesting.